Agnibh/Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Added features
+* Created unique pointers of renderer, controller and game in main.
+Used move semantics to transfer ownership to game.
+  * Rubic Points  - The project uses smart pointers instead of raw pointers.
+				  - The project uses move semantics to move data, instead of copying it, where possible.
+  * Code Location - main.h / Line - 16

+* Created unique pointer for snake, food and distractors.
+This limited unnecessary memory utilization.
+  * Rubic Points  - The project uses smart pointers instead of raw pointers.
+  * Code Location - Game.h /Line - 25

+* Added distractors to the snake game which look the same as food but have red dot in the middle to differentiate from food.
+They don't change score.
+  * Rubic Points  - The project demonstrates an understanding of C++ functions and control structures.
+				  - The project uses Object Oriented Programming techniques.
+				  - Classes abstract implementation details from their interfaces.
+				  - Classes encapsulate behavior.
+  * Code Location - Game.h / Line - 40 , Game.cpp / Line - 73

+* Added dictionary to place distractors and food in unique locations.
+  * Rubic Points  - The project demonstrates an understanding of C++ functions and control structures.
+				  - Classes abstract implementation details from their interfaces.
+				  - Classes encapsulate behavior.
+  * Code Location - Game.h / Line - 43 , Game.cpp / Line - 79

+* Added dictionary to place food in location other than snake and also to check if snake head touches the body.
+This reduces the time complexity to O(1) from O(n) from earlier code.
+  * Rubic Points  - The project demonstrates an understanding of C++ functions and control structures.
+				  - Classes abstract implementation details from their interfaces.
+				  - Classes encapsulate behavior.
+  * Code Location - Snake.h / Line - 32 , Snake.cpp / Line - 50

+* Added a new feature which causes the snake to die when it touches the boundaries.
+  * Rubic Points  - The project demonstrates an understanding of C++ functions and control structures.
+  * Code Location - Snake.cpp / Line - 69

+* Rendered the distractors and boundaries of the windox.
+  * Rubic Points  - The project demonstrates an understanding of C++ functions and control structures.
+  * Code Location - Render.cpp / Line - 52

+* Made sure that passing of the variables between function is done by references or pointers at allplaces wherever possible.
+  * Rubic Points  - The project makes use of references in function declarations.
+  * Code Location - Main.cpp, Game.cpp, Snake.cpp, Render.cpp, Controller.cpp